 - All carpet distributors and/or manufactures of carpet installed at Gonzaga must have a carpet recycling plan approved by Purchasing.

 EnergyFor Gonzaga University, it is important to be mindful of how we use our resources efficiently and effectively.
-In light of the growing pressures of global climate change, is exploring options to power the campus with less carbon intensive sources energy.
+In light of the growing pressures of global climate change, Gonzaga is exploring options to power the campus with less carbon intensive sources of energy.

 Gonzaga University has taken the following steps to be mindful of our energy and resource use:

 - All energy using products purchased by Gonzaga meet the U.S. EPA Energy Star certification when available and practicable.
 When Energy Star labels are not available, we choose products that are in the upper 25% of energy efficiency as designated by the Federal Energy Management Program.

 - Plant Services regularly conducts energy audits to evaluate areas for improved energy efficiency.